UpstreamData/BraiinsOS/README.md

 # ---THESE WORK ON WINDOWS ONLY---

-Go to https://braiins.com/os/plus/download and download the Braiins Toolbox for Windows.
+Go to https://braiins.com/os/plus/download and download the latest S9 Braiins Toolbox for Windows.
 Put the downloaded file into all folders named "Files", one in the main, and one in the New Install folder.

 --IPScanLocal.bat and IPScanVPN.bat--